 April 22, 2004

-PORT-AU-PRINCE, Haiti (NNS) -- Emergency medical personnel from Combined Joint Task Force Haiti and Marine Air Ground Task Force (MAGTF) 8 responded to an accident involving an overturned truck filled with nearly 50 local workers April 8.
+PORT-AU-PRINCE, Haiti -- Emergency medical personnel from Combined Joint Task Force Haiti and Marine Air Ground Task Force (MAGTF) 8 responded to an accident involving an overturned truck filled with nearly 50 local workers on April 8.

-Members of the Multinational Interim Force rushed to the scene near the Task Force's compound that left two people seriously injured and others with fractures, bruises and abrasions.
-Fourteen of the injured were transported to the Task Force's triage unit in military ambulances.
+Members of the Multinational Interim Force rushed to the scene near the task force's compound that left two people seriously injured and others with fractures, bruises and abrasions.
+Fourteen of the injured were transported to the task force's triage unit in military ambulances.

-"I'm glad we could help, and it shows the Haitian people another side of why we are here," said Hospitalman Evan E. Zilliox, a corpsman with MAGTF 8 who helped care for some of the injured.
+"I'm glad we could help, and it shows the Haitian people another side of why we are here,'' said Hospitalman Evan E. Zilliox, a corpsman with MAGTF 8 who helped care for some of the injured.
 "It's just another way we are trying to let people know we are doing our best to help the country."

 Navy's First Nuclear Submarine